Skip to main content

 Baba Ghanoush

-Smoky eggplant dip blended with tahini, garlic, lemon juice, and olive oil.
-Essential meze component.
+Smoky roasted eggplant blended with tahini, garlic, lemon juice, and olive oil.
+No meze spread feels complete without it.

 Allergens: